Monday, February 22 – The Boats & Boatbuilders of Carriacou with Jeff Dworsky

 Photographer, lobsterman, and serious boat guy Jeff Dworsky will be taking us to Carriacou where he’s been hanging out in the winter for a couple decades — fishing, sailing and boatbuilding with the locals.
 He’ll never be a local of course, but they do call him “Cousin Jeff.”
 Q&A to follow.

-24 responses to “Monday, February 22 – The Boats & Boatbuilders of Carriacou with Jeff Dworsky”
+24 thoughts on “Monday, February 22 – The Boats & Boatbuilders of Carriacou with Jeff Dworsky

 Thanks for the wonderful insights to that world.
 I loved the hull painting by tipping it over 🙂